R4YGUL4RiZ3/raygyli/README.md

 - 👀 I’m interested in deep learning
 - 🌱 I’m currently learning NLP and LLMs
 - 💞️ I’m looking to collaborate on deep learning related projects
-- 📫 How to reach me Email✉️ liray6311@gmail.com
+- 📫 How to reach me Email✉️ guangyoar.li2010@gmail.com or DM me on Twitter/X
 - 😄 Pronouns:  he/him
 - ⚡ Fun fact: 🏸